Date of Award:

 Individual body weights were stable and no significant changes occurred in any anthropometric measure over nine weeks.
 A trend of becoming more lean existed in the exercise group.
 However, there was no significant change in serum total cholesterol, lipids, calcium, or anthropometric measures during the study.
 These results seriously question the advisability of recommending restricted consumption of dairy products to lower serum cholesterol.

 Gabel, Kathleen A., "Effects of Exercise and Cheese Supplemented Diet on Cholesterol and Lipoprotein Fractions in Free-Living Young Human Subjects" (1987).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5341.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .